Undergraduate Course Catalog 2016-2017

 Note: Students who use CA 502 as a “breadth” course may not use it as a “depth” course.

 Computer Information Systems Minor

-The minor requires five courses or 20 credit hours of CIS courses.
+The minor requires five COMP courses (20 credit hours).
 Students must earn grades of at least C- in each course and maintain an overall GPA of 2.0 in minor courses.
 Transfer students may transfer up to two courses, subject to the approval of the minor supervisor.
 Courses taken on a pass/fail basis may not be used for the minor.
 No more than 8 credits used by the student to satisfy major requirements may be used in the minor.